India–Vietnam relations: Cultural relations

 A "Festival of India" was held in the cities of Hanoi, Danang and Ho Chi Minh City on 5–15 March 2014.
 It featured classical dance recital by the Sangeet Natak Academy, a Buddhist festival by the Central Institute of Himalayan Cultural Studies, a food festival, folk dance by Kalbelia Group, mehendi, and yoga.
 A 12-member dance troupe from Bollywood dance group Dance Era, sponsored by the ICCR, visited Vietnam on 25–29 June 2014 and performed in Hanoi, Phu Tho and Yen Bai.
 The first International Day of Yoga was observed in Vietnam on 21 June 2015, and was attended by over 5,000 people including some government officials.
 It has since been observed annually.
 An India-Vietnam Friendship painting competition was held by the Ho Chi Minh City Union of Friendship Organisation in August 2015.
 A fashion show by designer Le Sy Hoang on the Áo dài-Saree (Vietnamese and Indian dress) was held on 16 October 2015 at the War Remnant Museum.
 The University of Social Sciences and Humanities and Ho Chi Minh Union of Friendship Organisation organized a Hindi Day celebration.

 The first ever Indian film festival in Vietnam was held in the cities of Danang, Hanoi and Ho Chi Minh City on 12–23 December 2015.
 Eight Hindi films were screened with Vietnamese subtitles, and the festival was attended by Vietnamese film industry personalities and 11 Indian film producers and directors.
 India was one of the partner countries at the 2016 Hanoi International Film Festival.
 The Directorate of Film Festival, New Delhi provided four Indian films to be screened at the Festival.
 Several other Indian films were also screened at the festival.
 A roundtable discussion on Indian cinema was held in Hanoi on 3 November.
 Among the panelists were Indo-Vietnamese Peter Hein, Malayalam film director Adoor Gopalakrishnan, Indian film critic Aruna Vasudev, and the Indian Ambassador to Vietnam.
 Under the Action Plan for 2017–20 to operationalise the Comprehensive Strategic Partnership between the two countries, the Indian government will collaborate with select Indian educational institutes to organize Vietnamese language courses and to promote Vietnamese culture in India.

+India via Archaeological Survey of India (ASI) has supported Vietnam in conservation and restoration of the UNESCO World Heritage Site of Mỹ Sơn under India's Ministry of External Affairs.
+An official memorandum of understanding was signed between the Government of India and Government of Vietnam on 28 October 2014.

 Former Indian Defence Minister George Fernandes, who visited Vietnam in March 2000, was a self-described admirer of Vietnam and its people.
 Addressing the annual conference of Karnataka Planters' Association in 2004, Fernandes remarked, "If there is a rebirth, I would like to be born as a Vietnamese.
 They are ready to die for their commitment."
 He noted that 3 million Vietnamese had been killed in conflicts with France, the United States and China, but had managed to recover from the devastation of war.